mohitacecode/Movie-Review-using-text-classification/README.md

 # Movie-Review-using-text-classification
+Detects review type of movies either positive or negative.

 This is a Movie Review classification problem in which review can be either positive or negative or we can also say that this problem is a binary classification problem.